-It is part of the list of the most beautiful villages of the country.
-Asolo: Italian beautiful village close to Venice and located on a hill with a famous fortress.
-Not far from Treviso there is another jewel that deserve a visit.
-If you are planning a trip to Veneto region, follow my advice: include Asolo.
+Asolo: Italian beautiful village.
+It is part of the list of the most beautiful villages in the country.
+It is close to Venice and located on a hill with a famous fortress.
+Not far from Treviso there is another jewel that deserves a visit.
+If you are planning a trip to the Veneto region, follow my advice: include Asolo.
 You surely want to ask me why.
-Because you can see marvellous landscapes, to explore archeological finds, to attend to special events.
-You can also enter in the history thanks to the ancient palaces spread around the village.
+Because you can see marvelous landscapes, explore archeological finds, to attend special events.
+You can also enter the history thanks to the ancient palaces spread around the village.

-I want to focus on different topics, for this reason I am going to prepare different posts, as I did for Malmö.
-In this way I will describe easily the different aspects.
+I want to focus on different topics, for this reason, I prepared different posts, as I did for Malmö.
+In this way, I will describe easily the different aspects.
 Asolo, the Italian beautiful village, counts less than 10.000 inhabitants, but it is one of the pearls for the travellers.
 If you like Italy, in this place you find the typical shape.
-Art, architecture, style and history are very well combined.
-There is also the chance to taste the traditional food.
+Art, architecture, style, and history are very well combined.
+There is also a chance to taste traditional food.

 Buildings: art and architecture

-The first post is dedicated to the centre of the village, or better to the buildings of Asolo, the beautiful Italian village.
-You should start the visit from the central Piazza Garibaldi, because the main buildings are located to a walking distance from it.
+The first post is dedicated to the center of the village, or better to the buildings of Asolo, the beautiful Italian village.
+You should start the visit from the central Piazza Garibaldi because the main buildings are located within walking distance from it.
 Many of the small streets conduct from the square to the various parts of the village.
 It is almost like the center of a circle from where goes easily and straight to each point.
 Some of the palaces are decorated with frescoes on their facades to tell you the local history.

 Your starting point in Asolo is the main square.
 What can you see there?
 As I already mentioned, Piazza Garibaldi is the hub of the village.
-At the centre of the square you can see the fountain, called Fontana Maggiore, that spouts water from the Roman aqueduct.
-La Bot, this is the name of the acquedut, during Roman time was conducting the water to the ancient baths where romans.
-The main buildings that you can see immediately around you are teh cathedral and the local museum.
+At the center of the square, you can see the fountain, called Fontana Maggiore, that spouts water from the Roman aqueduct.
+La Bot, this is the name of the aqueduct, during the Roman time was conducting the water to the ancient baths where Romans.
+The main buildings that you can see immediately around you are the cathedral and the local museum.

-Before to enter in the cathedral stop outside.
+Before entering the cathedral stop outside.
 There is a balcony with a superb view.
-It is one of the examples about the “hundred horizons”.
-The style is quite simple, not too many decorations, but you will remain surprised.
-Infact Duomo is famouse for the artworks.
+It is one of the examples of the “hundred horizons”.
+The style is quite simple, with not too many decorations, but you will remain surprised.
+Duomo is famous for its artworks.
 Among the best paintings conserved there is “Assumption of the Virgin” by Lorenzo Lotto.
 This is alone a good reason to visit the cathedral of Asolo.
-But this is only the first step of your walk around the centre.
+But this is only the first step of your walk around the center.

-Few steps from the Duomo there is the amazing museum with the local history and finds.
-Paintings, ancient finds and archeology are the items that you can find inside.
-You are in Asolo: Italian beautiful village.
+A few steps from the Duomo there is an amazing museum with local history and finds.
+Paintings, ancient finds, and archeology are the items that you can find inside.
+You are in Asolo: an Italian beautiful village.
 So don’t enter immediately.
 Admire the frescoes on the facade.
 It is part of the experience offered by the museum.
 Palazzo della Loggia is a mansion built during the XV century and it is one of the most fascinating constructions in Asolo.
-The portico occupy the entire ground floor.
-Frescoes represents “The defeat of Crassus against the Parthians”.
+The portico occupies the entire ground floor.
+Frescoes represent “The defeat of Crassus against the Parthians”.

 Other attractions among buildings